algolia/algolia-react-boilerplate/apps/boilerplate-front-end/README.md

   showQueryCat: true,
 }

-// Change here your probability to show the query category by default prediction score > 60 will be display export const probabilityToShowQueryCat = atom({
+// Change here your probability to show the query category by default prediction score > 60 will be displayed export const probabilityToShowQueryCat = atom({
   key: 'probabilityToShowQueryCat', // unique ID (with respect to other atoms/selectors)
   default: 0.6, // default value (aka initial value)